MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-project-categories.md

 | TCN-0000001000-D3B43-4 | Training | Expense |
 | TCN-0000001000-D3B43-5 | Training | On-account |

-Within Dataverse, users will generally work with the name of the category.
-Within the finance and operations architecture, use of the category will often require a combination of shared category ID and type.
+Within Dataverse, users generally work with the name of the category.
+Within the finance and operations architecture, use of the category often requires a combination of shared category ID and type.

 A user in Dataverse may enter a sales journal of type of expense against the Training category.
 In the finance and operations architecture, the user would set a default category for expense transactions to use by setting the default to TCN-0000001000-D3B43-Expense.